 Prior to the advent of video stores and cable television in the ‘80s, the midnight movie was a ‘70s marketing gimmick for non-commercial films, mainly exploitation films and just about everything that made the dreaded “video nasties” list.
 (Shameless plug #2: check out our three part “Exploring: Video Nasties” featurette.)

-For those of us too young to go to concerts, we got to see Led Zeppelin for the first time in The Song Remains the Same (1976); we became “Dead Heads” courtesy of The Grateful Dead Movie (1977).
+For those of us too young to go to concerts: We got to see Led Zeppelin for the first time in The Song Remains the Same (1976).
+We became “Dead Heads” courtesy of The Grateful Dead Movie (1977).
+We got a double dose of Black Sabbath and Blue Oyster Cult with Black and Blue (1981).
 Our first AC/DC concert (distributed by Fred and Beverly Sebastian of Rocktober Blood fame; also a midnight movie, natch) was AC/DC: Let There Be Rock (1980).
 And how can we forget The Rocky Horror Picture Show.
 (Shameless plug #3: read about Kim Milford, the original Rocky, and his rock flick Song of the Succubus.)

 And since the nascent MTV video network wasn’t cleared for broadcast in all markets and all cable systems, the only way you could see rock videos—besides an errant, overnight video program on some low-wattage UHF-TV station—was in a movie theatre—some of which would run videos before their midnight movie features; in-between if it was a double feature.